Human rights in Mauritania: Prohibition of forced or compulsory labor

 The law prohibits forced or compulsory labor, including by children.
 The law criminalizes the practice of slavery and imposes penalties on government officials who do not take action on reported cases.
 The law includes criminal penalties also for contracting to benefit from forced labor and for exploiting forced labor as part of an organized criminal network.
 Although significant advances were made during 2011, government efforts to enforce the antislavery law were widely acknowledged to be inadequate when compared with the dimensions of the problem.

 There were reports in 2011 of forced child labor.

 Slavery-like practices, typically flowing from ancestral master-slave relationships and involving both adults and children, continued in 2011.
-Former slaves and their descendants were impelled to remain in a dependent status in part of the lack of marketable skills, poverty, and persistent drought.
+Former slaves and their descendants were impelled to remain in a dependent status in part of a lack of marketable skills, poverty, and persistent drought.
 Such practices occurred primarily in areas where educational levels were generally low or a barter economy still prevailed, and in urban centers, including Nouakchott, where slavery-like domestic service existed.
 The practices commonly occurred where there was a need for workers to herd livestock, tend fields, and do other manual labor.
 Some former slaves and descendants of slaves were pushed into working for their old masters in exchange for some combination of money, lodging, food, and medical care.
 Individuals in these subservient circumstances were vulnerable to mistreatment.
 Women with children faced particular difficulties and could be compelled to remain in a condition of servitude, performing domestic duties, tending fields, or herding animals without remuneration.